 After some waiting we boarded our plane to Manila, from there we left the beautiful Philippines and flew to Hanoi.
 But not before paying another terminal fee of 1100php a person.
 Ah well, the Philippines were phenomenal and totally worth the ‘hassle’.

-The beaches are the best I have ever seen and I loved that every place we visited was so different and beautiful in its own way.
-No, I wouldn’t mind going back there to visit more of the 7000 islands…
+Altogether we had a really amazing Philippines trip!
+The beaches are the best I have ever seen and I loved that every place we visited was so different and beautiful in their own way.
+I would love to go back and visit more of the 7000 islands…

-Going to the Philippines soon and want to have all this travel information in a convenient pdf?
+Are you traveling to the Philippines and want to have all this travel information in 2 convenient pdfs?